hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert.md

 The `insert()` method receives a VO with the properties of the row to be inserted in a table.

-This method can also be used in a view, depending on the database specific rules and the details of the view definition.

 ## Auto-Generated Columns, Identity Columns &amp; Sequences